ByThePowerOfScience/KotlinDelegationExpanded/Planning.md

 class Bar : Part1 by Part1.Impl(), Part2 by Part2.Impl() // CAN'T DO THIS BECAUSE OF NAMING CONFLICT
 ```

-One way to resolve this is to use the more-_verbose_ (and arguably the _real_ version of the) delegation pattern:
+One way to resolve this is to use the more-_verbose_ (and arguably _real_ version of the) delegation pattern:

 ```kotlin
 interface IHavePart1 {